+We seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring diverse experiences and perspectives to leadership positions.
 In addition to targeted grantmaking, we embed support for Influential Leaders throughout all areas of the Chicago Commitment strategy.
-We also collaborate with other MacArthur programs active in Chicago, such as Criminal Justice and Journalism and Media.
-Both are engaged in efforts to elevate local voices—through grassroots-led initiatives to build trust between police and residents and engage communities in reform of the justice system, or through local investments that support community-centered reporting.
+We also collaborate with other MacArthur programs active in Chicago, such as Criminal Justice and Journalism & Media.
+Both are engaged in efforts to elevate local voices—through grassroots-led initiatives to build trust between police and residents and engage communities in reform of the justice system or through local investments that support community-centered reporting.

 Support for Leadership Programs

 - Reflect, serve, and amplify the voices of leaders from across Chicago, with an emphasis on communities that are historically underrepresented in civic discourse;

 - Include both leadership advancement and individual growth components;

 - Aid participants in enhancing their visibility and expanding their level of civic engagement; and

 - Are led by or predominantly staffed by people of color and/or individuals representing communities that have experienced isolation or disinvestment.

 We also consider support for efforts to develop collaborative projects and alumni networking among existing leadership programs.